Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Introduction

-The blowing strength is another important SJA parameter, often represented by a non-dimensional blowing ratio, $C_B=\overline{U_j}/U_\infty$, where $\overline{U_j}$ is the time-averaged jet velocity.
-For an array of discrete SJAs, the blowing strength is more appropriately represented by the momentum coefficient~\cite{Amitay2001}, where $\overline{I_j}$ is the time-averaged jet momentum, $\rho_o$ is the freestream fluid density, and $A_f$ is the projected control area.
-Experimental studies have shown that increasing the blowing strength up to a point results in higher lift and lower drag coefficients~\cite{Goodfellow2013,Feero2017b}.
-Yang et al.~\cite{Yang2022} showed that increasing the blowing ratio led to more persistent coherent structures which further delayed flow separation, thus enhancing aerodynamic performance.

 The orifice geometry of the SJA strongly influences the types of flow structures generated.
 Rectangular slot style SJAs have been studied extensively for their application in flow control due to their advantage in fluid entrainment~\cite{Toyoda2009}.
 However, these SJAs require significant modification to the wing surface and often require large cavities, introducing structural concerns.
 Alternatively, using an array of microblowers with small circular nozzles presents a practical design solution more viable for engineering applications.
 MEMS-based microblowers also have the advantage of low power requirements and minimal noise production compared to large cavity SJAs~\cite{Xu2023}.
-While the effect of circular SJAs on simple geometries has been studied, such as flat plates and circular cylinders, only limited experiments~\cite{Tang2014, Salunkhe2016,Xu2023,Machado2023} have studied their application in flow control for airfoils.
-Experiments have shown that circular nozzle SJAs are capable of producing hairpin vortices and vortex rings, which enhance fluid mixing between the freestream and the boundary layer~\cite{Gordon2002,Zhong2005,Jabbal2008,Ho2022}.
+While the effect of circular SJAs on simple geometries has been studied, such as flat plates and circular cylinders, only limited experiments~\cite{Tang2014, Salunkhe2016,Xu2023,Machado2024} have studied their application in flow control for airfoils.